-This is a simple and easy Greek traditional chicken pie with feta cheese and olive oil
+A simple and easy Greek leftover chicken pie recipe with feta cheese and olive oil.
+It takes only 30 minutes to make and it has no cream!

 Nowadays, though many things have changed, a lot of women are in a similar position.
 They not only have to sustain a decent household, but they also have to work and run all sort of chores everyday!
 Is free time a forgotten concept?